IlliniGRC/GestureRobotController/notebook/guang/README.md

 1. Screens, LEDs, I2C ports, buttons, switch, battery charge port, and Micro-USB port should be exposed to user, but other electric components should not.
 2. Should includes a small area to contain the battery inside.
-3. Should have two mounting points, so the device can be mounted on arms.
+3. Should have two mounting points, so the device can be mounted on arms.z

 Besides, I also plan to design 6 containers for IMUs.